loganpauley/graph-tool-test/README.md

 # Graph Visualization Tool

-A powerful, interactive graph visualization tool built with React and ReactFlow.
+I made this graph visualization tool with React and ReactFlow to test out some functioanlity for synthetic edges.
 This tool allows you to create, edit, and visualize complex networks with ease.

 ![Graph Tool Screenshot](docs/assets/graph-tool-screenshot.png)